 This Guidance document proposes an overall methodological approach to monitoring for the implementation of the WFD.
-Because of the diversity of catchment pressures, water-body types, biological communities and hydromorphological and physico-chemical characteristics within the Europena Union the appropriate implementation of programmes of measures in accordance with the requirements of the Directive will vary between Member States and river basins.
-This proposed methodology will need to be tailored to specific circumstances.
+Because of the diversity of catchment pressures, water body types, biological communities and hydromorphological and physico-chemical characteristics within the European Union, the appropriate implementation of programmes of measures in accordance with the requirements of the Directive will vary between Member States and river basins.
+This proposed methodology will therefore need to be tailored to specific circumstances.

-It is not the intention of this Guidance to define prescriptive methods for the assessment and classification of ecological status.
+It is not the intention of this guidance to define prescriptive methods for the assessment and classification of ecological status.
 This is due to the following factors:

-- There are a number of existing classification systems already in use throughout the EU that are potentially suitable for adaptation to meet the requirements of the WFD, some of which have been incorporated into National Standards; - ➤ Individual Member States generally understand local natural variations in biological communities, hydromorphological conditions and physico-chemical variables; - > The level of habitat detail required varies for different indicators depending on their sensitivity to natural variation in habitat conditions; and - > There are existing international, European and national standards for a number of the required quality elements.
+There are a number of existing classification systems already in use throughout the EU that are potentially suitable for adaptation to meet the requirements of the WFD, some of which have been incorporated into National Standards:

+- Individual Member States generally understand local natural variations in biological communities, hydromorphological conditions and physico-chemical variables; - The level of habitat detail required varies for different indicators depending on their sensitivity to natural variation in habitat conditions; and - > There are existing international, European and national standards for a number of the required quality elements.

-This Guidance, therefore, provides a framework within which Member States can either use/modify their existing methods, or where no appropriate monitoring and assessment systems exists, develop new systems that will incorporate all the requirements of the WFD.
+This guidance, therefore, provides a framework within which Member States can either use/modify their existing methods, or where no appropriate monitoring and assessment systems exists, develop new systems that will incorporate all the requirements of the WFD.

-Look Out!
+Look out!
 The methodology from this Guidance Document must be adapted to regional and national circumstances

 The Guidance Document proposes an overall methodological approach.
-Because of the diversity of circumstances within the European Union, the way to apply a logical approach and answer questions will vary from one river basin to the next.
+Because of the diversity of circumstances within the European Union, the way to deal with the logical approach to and answer to questions will vary from one river basin to the next.
 This proposed methodology will therefore need to be tailored to specific circumstances.